 21 year-old Travis John Roberts was sentenced to three-years of probation for hitting a cyclist with his car.
 Additionally, Roberts is not allowed to hold an Oregon driver's license for five-years, must perform 100 hours of community service, and pay a $200 fine.

-Roberts, represented by attorney Ricky Nelson, faced up to five-years in prison; however the victim did not push for prison time, stating that "jail would hurt [Roberts] long-term, and I don't want that to happen."
+Roberts, faced up to five-years in prison; however the victim did not push for prison time, stating that "jail would hurt [Roberts] long-term, and I don't want that to happen."

 Read the full article here.

 If you are in need of an experienced hit and run attorney, then contact us today!
 Baxter Harder, LLC will fight for you!